AldoFieuw/twitter-fader/readme.md

 ### How to use it

-1. Add the file to your project, along with _jQuery_.
+1. Add `jquery.twitterFader.js` to your project, along with _jQuery_.
 2. Add a `ul` element to your page, with some identifying characteristic so you can easily target it in _jQuery_.
-3. Add the following _jQuery_ to your page, to be executed on load:
+3. Add the following JavaScript to your page, to be executed on load:

     $('ul#twitter').twitterFader('web');